 Using French Cleats in the Workshop

 In contrast, a full-making French cleats system or cleat wall system allows you to build and install various tool holders, each customized for the category of tools or components you will be hanging on.
-Typically, the French cleats and system will be made the full width of the available space and hung every four to eight inches apart.
+Typically, the French cleats and system will be made the entire width of the available space and hung every four to eight inches apart.

 The only precaution in making a French cleat shop wall is to make the materials and wooden cleats consistent so that everything you install is interchangeable.